 Every worker should be on alert – no matter your race, gender or national origin – to the threat of discrimination.
 In fact, it’s the complacent employees who never expect that they will become victims who often suffer the worst consequences because they never even realize it happened, and they don’t take action in court to defend their rights.

 To defend your rights successfully, you may have two questions on your mind that need to be answered.
-These are important questions that any victim of workplace discrimination should ask:
+These are

 1. How can I definitively tell that I’ve been victimized by workplace discrimination?